-Jeffrey Singer is Co-Chairman of Segal McCambridge and serves on the firm's Executive Committee.
-He concentrates his trial practice in the areas of product liability and complex commercial litigation.
+Jeffrey Singer serves on the firm's Executive Committee and concentrates his trial practice in the areas of product liability and complex commercial litigation.

 Mr. Singer received national attention for his successful prosecution as lead trial counsel for the anti-trust case entitled JamSports, LLC v.
 Clear Channel Communications, gaining a $90 million verdict for the firm's client and setting the highest punitive damages award in the history of the Seventh Circuit.
-Mr. Singer has also defended several domestic and multi-national companies in the automotive and life sciences industries as their lead trial attorney for the defense of design defect product liability claims in class actions and individual lawsuits throughout the United States.
+Mr. Singer has also defended several domestic and multi-national companies as their lead trial attorney for the defense of design defect product liability claims in class actions and individual lawsuits throughout the U.S.

 In late 2010, Mr. Singer led a trial team to a triple defense verdict in a consolidated trial of three product liability lawsuits in the federal court in Portland, Oregon, involving a medical device which is the subject of hundreds of like lawsuits brought in federal and state courts against the firm's client and members of its industry.
 He serves as national trial and national coordinating counsel for that medical device company.